 For more information about costs please visit the registration page .
 Registration will open in March.

 Sponsorship of this conference provides the opportunity to position your company at the forefront of low carbon innovation be it in technology, regulation, thought leadership, service delivery or finance.
 It has proved effective for companies seeking to recruit new talent in the sector.
-It provides access to students and young professionals, and opportunities to build relationships with the academic community to help access the much needed innovation, knowledge capital and talent this sector demands.
+It provides access to students and young professionals, and opportunities to build relationships with the academic community to help access the much needed knowledge capital this sector demands.

-If you are interested in becoming a sponsor of this conference please email us to request a sponsorship prospectus.
-A member of our sponsorship committee, Chris Harris and Will Webster, will be pleased to discuss sponsorship options with you.
+If you are interested in becoming a sponsor of this conference please email us to request a prospectus.
+A member of our sponsorship committee, Chris Harris and Will Webster, will be pleased to discuss options with you.